 “I liked the ingredients of Censor, but it did cost more than others,” said one user.

 “Similar products are available in most drug stores for a small fraction of the cost of Censor,” said another.

 While some reviews of Censor complained about the price, others didn’t mention the cost.

 “I think Censor ingredients are worth it.
 I love healthy fats,” reported a customer.

 Taste – “Not so Great”

-Many people agreed with these comments, but some offered advice to minimize the bitter aftertaste: “I took these before my meals so that my meal would cover up the brutal taste of Censor.”
+Many people agreed with these comments, but some offered advice to minimize the bitter aftertaste.
+“I took these before my meals to reduce the bitter taste of Censor capsules.”